 To evaluate a given POLSAR speckle filter over homogeneous areas,

-the filter is applied over any known homogeneous areas and the sample variance of log-determinant is measured.
+the filter is applied over a known homogeneous area and the sample variance of log-determinant is measured.

 The Equivant Number of Look (ENL) is then estimated

 either by referencing the prepared graphs given by Eqn. \ref{eqn:expected_sample_var_log_as_function_of_enl}